Skip to content

 Args:

-scene_id (str): Unique name for the scene.
+scene_id (str): Name for the scene.
 Used to query for the scene.

 is_looping (bool): Whether the scene should loop.